-Note that you can still cast spells while below the threshold of the weapon.
+The good news is that you can still cast spells while below the threshold of a weapon.
 However, the damage won’t be as effective as compared to meeting the stat requirement.

-Additionally, you can read the item description because some catalysts boost a specific category of spells.
-But, of course, you can still cast spells in Elden Ring even if it doesn’t buff your particular spell.
-It’s just a nice bonus, especially if you’re going for a focused build.
+Additionally, you should read the item description because some catalysts boost a specific category of spells.
+This is a nice bonus, especially if you’re going for a focused build.

-Now, for a good staff, you can get early in the game; I highly suggest the Meteorite Staff in Caelid.
+For a good staff that you can get early in the game; I highly suggest the Meteorite Staff in Caelid.
 It’s found the Street of Sages Ruins in the Swamp of Aeonia.
 Even though it’s in a dangerous part of the map, you don’t need to fight any foes to retrieve it.

 It takes 18 Intelligence to use, so you’ll need to invest a bit to use it.
 However, the benefits are more than worth it since it has a fantastic S scaling on Intelligence.
 Unfortunately, you can’t upgrade it, so you’ll eventually have to swap it out for a better staff.
 But you’ll be using it a lot until then.